 Professional Bio.

-C-Monster.net is produced by Carolina A. Miranda, a freelance writer and editor who has contributed stories on travel and culture to a variety of national and regional media, including Time, ArtNews, Budget Travel, Travel + Leisure, Florida Travel + Life, Lonely Planet and Fast Company.
-She is also a regular contributor at WNYC New York Public Radio, where she discusses cultural happenings on-air and online at Gallerina.
-As part of her freelance work, she has written features on the presence of street art in mainstream arts institutions, architectural pedagogy in Southern California and the burgeoning food scene in Lima, Peru.
+C-Monster.net is produced by Carolina A. Miranda, a freelance writer and editor who covers art, architecture, creativity and travel for a variety of national and regional media, including Time, ARTNews, ARCHITECT, Art in America, Budget Travel, Centurion, Lonely Planet and Fast Company.
+As part of her freelance work, she has written features on the use of biotechnological processes in art, the Latin American radicalism of architect Oscar Niemeyer, the rise of fine art video games, and the burgeoning food scene in Lima, Peru.

 Selected pieces (in reverse chronological order):